-Integral Group’s Seattle Design Studio is located in the heart of Seattle’s central business district, at WeWork Westlake Tower, with a view of the iconic Space Needle.
-WeWork is a perfect fit for our culture of individuality and innovation, and we are reducing our carbon footprint by sharing space and services.
+Integral Group’s Seattle design studio is located in the heart of Seattle’s central business district.
 The Seattle team delivers sustainable mechanical and electrical engineering consulting along with sustainability and energy analysis services to a wide variety of clients in Seattle and along the west coast.

 Seattle Design Studio